George-Craft/university-projects/README.md

 ### 2. Rapid Control Prototyping of a Helicopter Model
 **Technologies:** MATLAB,Simulink, NI myDAQ, LabVIEW

 Developed and tested control strategies for a helicopter pitch, elevation and travel model.
-Designed simulated and real-world closed-loop control systems using MATLAB/Simulink, with system identification and real-time implementation.
+Designed simulated and real-world closed-loop control systems using MATLAB/Simulink, with state estimation and real-time implementation.

 ### 3. Machine Learning Regression Project